camunda/zeebe-process-test/README.md

 * Java 8+ and Docker when running using testcontainers (`zeebe-process-test-extension-testcontainer`)
 * JUnit 5

----
-**NOTE**:

-If you use Spring and want to write tests, please use `spring-zeebe-test` as a wrapper around Zeebe Process Test to hook everything into the Spring lifecycle.
+**NOTE**: If you use **Spring** and want to write tests, please use `spring-zeebe-test` as a wrapper around Zeebe Process Test to hook everything into the Spring lifecycle.
 See [Spring Zeebe: Writing test cases](https://github.com/camunda-community-hub/spring-zeebe#writing-test-cases) for details.
----

 ## Getting Started